Developer: Sega AM1 Publisher: Sega Release: 01/25/00 Genre: Beat em up

 In Closing

-To be perfectly honest I didn’t expect much from Zombie Revenge.
-I admired Die Hard Arcade but wasn’t in love with it.
+To be perfectly honest I did not expect much from Zombie Revenge.
+I admired Die Hard Arcade but was not in love with it.
 But Sega expanded on that game’s mechanics and created one of the better brawlers of that period.
-Granted that isn’t saying much considering how few there were.
+Of course that is not saying much considering how few there were.
 But I still think the game is rock solid.